eleriaqueen/rag-highres-scrolling-dmg-sprites/apple-tea/README.md

 # Apple Tea
-Designed by wepfont and released as freeware
+The Apple Tea font was designed by wepfont and released as freeware in 2020

 ![apple-tea-overview](/apple-tea/apple-tea.png)